tlevine/www.thomaslevine.com/content/!/fivethirtyeight/index.md

 3. I praise the boringness of his model and
 4. I ponder what the interest in such a boring model tells us about the world in general.

+If you don't feel like reading this whole post, skip to the section at the end called "Why are people so excited about Nate Silver's model?"

 ## My discovery of Nate Silver
 I first learned of Nate Silver and fivethirtyeight a few days ago from a tweet by Travis Swicegood referencing an article by Andrew Gelman.
 Before this, I hadn't